 Something, l think we cannot really get enough of.

-Well, right now the best thing you can do is…
+Well, for these and future bushfires the best thing we as individuals can do is…

 Fundraising for the Australian bushfires is the quickest and most effective way to ensure financial support gets to the necessary groups as efficiently as possible.